JRJurman/wise-site/source/index.markdown

 ##Learn More

 Curious about our effort?
-WISE (and it's sister group <a href="https://www.facebook.com/groups/565181876935273/">I-Vote</a>) have been the topic of several news articles, so be sure to stop by our <a href="/press/">In The News</a> page to learn more.
+WISE has several focus areas that we're planning to tackle.
+You can see the details for each area, and their progress on our <a href="/focus/">Focus Areas</a> page.